SchedMD/slurm-gcp/doc/tpu-readme.md

       base_image: projects/ubuntu-os-cloud/global/images/family/ubuntu-2004-lts
       metadata:
         external-slurm-install: |
-          remote: external-slurm-master-install
+          remote: <filestore ip>:/<filestore location>
           mount: /opt/slurm
-          type: gcsfuse
+          type: nfs
 ```

 Currently, the TPU VM instances run Ubuntu 20.04, so that is the base on which
 we will use foundry to compile Slurm.
 There is a script
 (`foundry/custom.d/external_install_slurm.py`) that will compile and install
 slurm to the external mount location in the metadata.
-I use a GCS bucket here,
-but it could alternatively be an NFS mount.
-The process of creating preparing
+The process of creating
 this image and installing Slurm to the external mount could take as much as 40
 minutes.